keithmcnulty/neo4jshell/README.md

 ### Remote development

 In this general example, we can see how these functions can be used for smooth ETL to a remote 'Neo4J' server.
+This example assumes that the URL of the server that hosts the 'Neo4J' database is the same as the bolt URL for the 'Neo4J' database.
+If not, a different set of credentials will be needed for using `neo4j_import()`.

 ```
 # credentials (note no port required in server address)